tanij/dt-exercises/_instructions_mooc/04-ModCon/45-pid-quiz.md

 [ ] Because there are no ways to tune PID coefficients based deductively.

 [explanation]
-We are striving to offer a sequence of approaches to solve tasks of increasing complexity.
+We discuss a sequence of approaches to solving tasks of increasing complexity.
 If the task defined is to, e.g., drive a robot straight, there is no need to overcomplicate things.
 For a more formal approach to PID control design, we would need to introduce concepts like linear time-invariant (LTI) system, state-space representations, transfer functions, harmonic analysis, and loop shaping.
 For those of you interested in delving deeper, check out the provided "Thinking Activities" section of this module!
 [explanation]

 >> P, I, and D, to what? <<